01 – In Australia, Bob Hawke becomes ACTU president.

 11 – Owerri, the provincial capital of Biafra, is captured by Nigerian forces.

-11 – The Kansas City Chiefs rout the Minnesota Vikings 23-7 in Super Bowl IV.
+11 – The Kansas City Chiefs rout the Minnesota Vikings 23-7 in the final Super Bowl before the American Football League and the National Football League merge.

 12 – Biafran leader General Ojukwu flees to the Ivory Coast and Biafra surrenders unconditionally to Nigeria, bringing to an end the civil war which began in May 1967.